 Her hard work and determination have led to incredible opportunities like performing with the Bouncing Souls at the Stone Pony and with Frank Turner (her favorite artist) on multiple occasions, not to mention a wide variety of other performances from New Jersey to Boston to the middle of England.

 It all seems to be paying off as her quirky acoustic songs, understated voice, and raw authenticity have been resonating with a growing number of fans.

 She has eclectic influences ranging from punk to pop to folk and everything in between.
 But mostly, she is just herself, hoping it will ultimately connect with others.
-Her upcoming digital album, Coming Home – the title track of which refers to the glorious moment of the first post-shutdown concert – will be out on all platforms on November 26th.
+Her latest digital album, Coming Home – the title track of which refers to the glorious moment of the first post-shutdown concert – is out now on all platforms.